graphcommerce-org/graphcommerce/docs/content/getting-started/readme.md

 ### Why use the GraphCommerce magento-graphcms reactjs ecommerce template

-The GraphCommerce magento-graphcms template contains all needed components like cart, search and layered navigation for a full-featured e-commerce storefront.
+The GraphCommerce magento-graphcms template contains all needed components like cart, search, and layered navigation for a full-featured e-commerce storefront.
 It's easy to customize and includes the structure, components, and tooling you need to get started.
-With the extensive documentation, it is more efficient to understand and customize the template for your next react magento 2 project, than to start from scratch.
+With the extensive documentation, it is more efficient to understand and customize the template for your next react Magento 2 project, than to start from scratch.

 </details>